-The course consists of 9 x 3 hour, face-to-face, online, classes over 12 weeks.
+In groups of 15 you will undertake 9 x 3 hour, face-to-face, online, classes spread over 12 weeks.
 Running alongside the classes you will be developing and writing your own short story, short film or one act play.
 There are 3 writing weeks in which there is no class giving you time to complete your own writing.
 Each week you will also be able to book a 30 minute 1-2-1 online tutorial giving feedback on each stage in the development of your creative writing project.

 The process of writing your story will allow you to experientially explore the philosophy, psychology and sociology that underpin the importance of story to human beings and you will experience first-hand the mechanisms of story-telling and the creative processes that professional writers use to develop stories.

 This programme will be useful for creative writers interested in storytelling as a powerful medium for expressing ideas and will also be of interest to political activists, trade unionists, corporate managers, teachers and indeed anyone who wants or needs to convey complex ideas to groups of people.